NS32000: Architecture

 The instruction set is very much in the CISC model, with 2-operand instructions, memory-to-memory operations, flexible addressing modes, and variable-length byte-aligned instruction encoding.
 Addressing modes can involve up to two displacements and two memory indirections per operand as well as scaled indexing, making the longest conceivable instruction 23 bytes.
 The actual number of instructions is much lower than that of contemporary RISC processors.

-Unlike some other processors, autoincrement of the base register is not provided; the only exception is a "top of stack" addressing modes that pop sources and push destinations.
+Unlike some other processors, automatic increment of the base register is not provided; the only exception is a "top of stack" addressing modes that pop sources and push destinations.
 Uniquely, the size of the displacement is encoded in its most significant bits: 0, 10 and 11 preceded 7-, 14- and 30-bit signed displacements.
 (Although the processors are otherwise consistently little-endian, displacements in the instruction stream are stored in big-endian order).

 General-purpose operands are specified using a 5-bit field.
 To this can be added an index byte (specifying the index register and 5-bit base address), and up to 2 variable-length displacements per operand.